 To get started, all you need to do is get a copy of Krita and build it!
-This is not all that much much different from building something off GitHub… except that Krita is a very large compared to most software.
+This is not all that much different from building something off GitHub… except that Krita is very large compared to most software.
 There are build guides to get you going on various platforms, but of course Linux is easiest.

 Here’s some pointers for working with our codebase.

 The code base changes all the time with Krita, we’re not afraid of big refactorings, so there is no up to date documentation on the code architecture.
 There have been some written in the past, but they quickly became outdated and of little use.
 There is a fairly up to date API guide if you want to look at how the code is structured.